sandeep13/ERPNext/README.md

 # ERPNext
-An Ubuntu v20.04 Focal Fossa edition, with a full working Frappe-ERPNext system installed on it.
+An Ubuntu v20.04 Focal Fossa edition, with a full working Frappe v5.11-ERPNext v13 system installed on it.

 For the first time creating a site, you need to set it as a default one in order to the ERPNext work well.
 Else, it would cause 404 Not Found Error.